Дефіцит ніацину

 Etiology of Niacin Deficiency

 Primary niacin deficiency results from extremely inadequate intake of both niacin and tryptophan, which usually occurs in areas where maize (Indian corn) constitutes a substantial part of the diet.
 Bound niacin, found in maize, is not assimilated in the gastrointestinal tract unless it has been previously treated with alkali, as when tortillas are prepared.
-Corn protein is also deficient in tryptophan.
+Maize (corn) protein is also deficient in tryptophan.
 The high incidence of pellagra in India among people who eat millet with a high leucine content has led to the hypothesis that amino acid imbalance may contribute to deficiency.
 Deficiencies of protein and many B vitamins commonly accompany primary niacin deficiency.

 Secondary niacin deficiency may be due to diarrhea, cirrhosis, or alcohol use disorder.
 Pellagra also may occur in carcinoid syndrome (tryptophan is diverted to form 5-hydroxytryptophan and serotonin) and in Hartnup disease (absorption of tryptophan by the intestine and kidneys is defective).